Example: Configure WPM to monitor Microsoft Exchange

 The Orion server connects to the server and installs the WPM Player service.

 A transaction is a WPM recording that is associated with a transaction location (also called a "playback location").
 Transactions specify a threshold for each recorded step.
-WPM plays back each transaction at a regular interval, and alerts you if any step exceeds its threshold.
-You can create transactions by linking recordings to transaction locations in the Orion Web Console.
+WPM plays back each transaction at scheduled intervals, and detects when any step exceeds its threshold.
+You can create transactions by assigning recordings to transaction locations (that is, remote systems that host the WPM Player service) in the Orion Web Console.

 Repeat these steps to create a transaction for each recording created in Task 1.